trivago/gollum/docs/consumers/systemdconsumer.rst

   Filter sets a filter that is applied before formatting, i.e. before a message is send to the message queue.
   If a producer requires filtering after formatting it has to define a separate filter as the producer decides if and where to format.

-**Fuse**
-  Fuse defines the name of a fuse to burn if e.g. the producer encounters a lost connection.
-  Each producer defines its own fuse breaking logic if necessary / applyable.
-  Disable fuse behavior for a producer by setting an empty  name or a FuseTimeoutSec <= 0.
-  By default this is set to "".

-**FuseTimeoutSec**
-  FuseTimeoutSec defines the interval in seconds used to check if the fuse can be recovered.
-  Note that automatic fuse recovery logic depends on each producer's implementation.
-  By default this setting is set to 10.

 **SystemdUnit**
   SystemdUnit defines what journal will be followed.
   This uses journal.add_match with _SYSTEMD_UNIT.